 When readers click the link and land on your website, you want to make sure you have prominent opt-in boxes where they can subscribe to your email list.
 Since many Medium readers use their phones to access the Medium app, your website should also be mobile friendly.

 If you access my website from your phone, you’ll see that my sidebar that displays my opt-in box is buried at the very bottom of the page.
 In order to have an opt-in box display to mobile readers on my website, I use the smart bar email opt-in from Sumo that appears at the top of the page.
 It’s a free plugin (note that this is only available for your website, not for your Medium account).

 Step 5 – Ask Readers to Like Your Post and Sign Up for Your Email List

 At the end of each of my Medium posts, I ask readers to recommend the post by clicking on the heart if they enjoyed it.
 When readers recommend a story, it is shared with their followers.

 I also have a link back to my site where I tell readers they can grab a free copy of my eBook.
 Often I also include a link to the landing page where they can sign-up to get an invitation to my Facebook Group (I’ve designed the landing page to display nicely on a mobile phone).

 Readers are more likely to sign-up to your email list if you offer them some kind of free resource in return.

 Finally, I embed an email subscription box in my Medium post that they can use if they want to sign-up for the email list without leaving Medium.
 See below:

 The email subscription box is a free form available from Rabbut.
+(Update: Recently, I have started using Upscribe).
 This is a great way to start building your email list even before you have a website.